 Another fact that I really enjoy is training young people and encouraging and developing in them a real passion for the profession.
 And over my professional career one of the most exciting things is to introduce the young people coming from universities to the profession and seeing them develop remarkable careers.
 Some of the people that I’ve worked with after their initial training have gone on to do some spectacular jobs all over the world.
 It’s great to reflect that I might have played a small part in their development and growth in the profession.

+In conclusion.
 Accounting is a great profession that is highly remunerated and has a high level of retention.
 In the last crisis many people in the banking, IT and marketing industries unfortunately lost their jobs.
 And those areas were very fashionable to study and to turn to during boom times.
 But accountants while the work changed, they did not lose their jobs.
 As such we need to encourage more people to get involved in the profession.
 The accounting profession itself is exciting, there’s much variety and it’s a great base for any other profession one wants to pursue.
 That is mainly because, through an accounting based education, one can understand ethics, business processes and the importance of financial information and taxation, which sets one up for a great career in business.

 In terms of following an accountancy degree, I believe one needs a high level of perseverance as it is not something you can achieve in a year.
 But I will say persevere and the benefits, once you get through, along with career options and the ability to work with and change many people, are tremendous and that’s worth the perseverance.